google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets.markdown

 collection: workspace
 takeaways:
     - Use snippets to run small scripts from any page.
-    - Run portions of snippets in the console with the "Evaluate in Console" feature.
+    - Run portions of snippets in the Console with the "Evaluate in Console" feature.
     - Map snippets to external files with workspaces.
     - Remember that popular features from the Sources panel, like